Don’t text, just drive competition underway

 “Different departments around ESU are working together to build a week long competition for the event,” said Elijah Williams, ASG president and senior political science and economics major.

 The goal of the competition is to raise awareness regarding the dangers of texting while driving.
-Students can participate now through November drive.
+Students can participate now through November 22 to pledge not to text and drive.

 “We went to the county commissioner meeting and we actually had a proclamation made for October to be ‘Don’t Text, Just Drive’ month, so it’s officially recognized by our county commission,” said Williams.